Meat Market (EP): Music

-After the members of Battery graduated college Shawn Brice and Evan Sornstein moved out to San Francisco, with former vocalist Stuart Scanlon leaving the band to work on 3D graphics in New York.
+After the members of Battery graduated from college, Shawn Brice and Evan Sornstein moved to San Francisco, with former vocalist Stuart Scanlon leaving the band to work on 3D graphics in New York.
 The band knew Maria Azevedo for being the roommate of former member Evan Sornstein's sister at college.
 The band wanted to introduce a feminine angle to what they considered the male dominated genere of industrial music and recruited Azevedo as their vocalist after she informed them of her singing ability and auditioned her during a life performance.
 Azevedo debuted in the recording studio with the band on the track "Communion", which she co-wrote.
 Azevedo was formerly untrained at the time and received professional vocal lessons after the release of the band's 1993 debut Mutate to acquire confidence touring.
 When Industrialnation asked founding member Evan Sornstein about the band's place in the then current industrial music scene, he said: